What is the primary purpose of Intercede International?

 Do you send out foreign missionaries?

 Yes, we do send our staff and international representatives to other nations as missionaries that do missions work and research.
 We concentrate on sending indigenously trained missionaries serving with local indigenous based missions boards (native to their land) to reach their own peoples and other unreached tribes in their own nations.
 Intercede International also sends out short term mission teams from Canadian churches to visit and help in the various indigenous missions we are serving around the world.

 Where is Intercede International located?

 Intercede International is located in Fort Erie, Ontario, just across the border from Buffalo, N.Y., about a 2 hour drive from Toronto, or a half hour drive from Niagara Falls.
-Located on a 1¼ acre lot are 3 buildings, one of which is the Canadian Headquarters.
-It serves as a nerve center for sixty five indigenous ministries with collective outreaches in over 50 nations.
+Located on a lot is the Canadian Headquarters.
+It serves as a nerve center for 51 indigenous ministries with collective outreaches in more than 50 nations.
 In addition, Intercede’s Overseas Material Aid Shipments program (OMA) and Missions Conference Centre is also in Fort Erie at another location: 3397 Garrison Rd HWY 3 in Ridgeway Ontario.

 Intercede’s address is 201 Stanton Street, Fort Erie, ON L2A 3N8.
 We may be reached at 1-800-871-0882.
 Email inquiries may be sent to email@example.com.

 How many missionaries are available to go out with the gospel today?

 The 51 Indigenous groups with which we have established partnership collectively have close to a 1000 missionaries teacher and workers on the field and many more would be ready to go if support were to become available.
 Many more thousands of other national workers in mission field countries, though not partnering with Intercede, are there doing the job of world evangelism.